JamesHuJC/fuwariCOPY/src/content/posts/ue5/ahkWithBp.md

 ^d::BackSpace
 return
 ```
+Note: this script needs to be ran in administrator mode for it to work in ue5.
 This script maps "ctrl e" to "Enter", and "ctrl d" to "Backspace".
 Hitting "Enter" and "Backspace" requires your right hand (normally), but your right hand is on your mouse making blueprints, only your left hand is on the keyboard, this is where the hotkeys come into play.
 Similar techniques can be found in my "Creating Blueprint Nodes With One Hand" blog post.

 (more scripts might be updated later)